cesar-guillen/Chirpy-Page-Protector-Plugin/README.md

 ⚡ Client-side decryption using the Web Crypto API

-📝 Protects only posts in the Active category (configurable by editing the script)
+📝 Protects only posts in the Protected category (configurable by editing the script)

 🎯 Works with Chirpy theme’s generated _site content